Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Performance evaluation and error analysis for qubit operations

 Then, then variation in $J$ is

 where $\delta\epsilon$ is the variation in the $\epsilon$.
-Then, $\delta J$ is taken into the total energy variation $\epsilon\varepsilon$ to obtain the modified decoherence time $T_{2,e}^{\delta J}$.
+Then, $\delta J$ is taken into the total energy variation to obtain the modified decoherence time $T_{2,e}^{\delta J}$.

-Due to the frequency crowding issue,crosstalk errors may arise during the driving.
+There are two types of errors associated with addressability.
+The first is crosstalk error, which arises from unwanted spin driving caused by frequency crowding.
+The second is called detuning error,caused by residual coupling that shifts the frequency and hinders proper phase accumulation on the target nuclear spin state.
+Due to the frequency crowding issue, crosstalk errors may arise during the driving.
 Assuming a frequency detuning $\Delta\hbar\omega$ and resonant driving strength $f$, the crosstalk error can be estimated as

 The frequency detuning is calculated by analytical results described in Sec.~\ref{sec:analytical}.
+This is overestimation since the impact of electron spin decoherence on the data qubit (nuclear spin) is indirect.
 This equation can also be used to estimate the driving error when there is detuning $\Delta\hbar\omega_{1}$ between the driving frequency and the target frequency:

-The detuning error is considered when calculating fidelities of intra-cluster multi-qubit gates with the residual exchange interaction $J_{\rm{off}}$.
-When considering crosstalk error in ESR-based CZ gates, Eq.~\eqref{eq:cs} is modified to more accurately estimate the error on the nuclear spin qubits:
+The detuning-induced error is considered when calculating fidelities of intra-cluster multi-qubit gates with the residual exchange interaction $J_{\rm{off}}$.
+When considering crosstalk error in ESR-based CZ gates, the critical factor is the accurate accumulation of phase.
+Thus, Eq.~\eqref{eq:cs} is modified to more accurately estimate the error on the nuclear spin qubits:

 However, it should be noted that the crosstalk error estimated by the equation remains larger than the practical situation.

 Using the methods for error calculation, fidelities of quantum gates can be calculated accordingly.
 For example, a intra-cluster three-qubit Toffoli gate for a 3P cluster includes two NMR pulses and one ESR pulse.
 The fidelity can be obtained by